There are no affiliate links on PagePipe.

 “HTTPS sites also load significantly faster.
-In a test on HTTP vs HTTPS.com, the unsecure version of the page loads 334% slower than HTTPS.” – A3 creative Solutions
+In a test on HTTP vs HTTPS.com, the unsecured version of the page loads 334% slower than HTTPS.” – A3 Creative Solutions

 The quotes above reveal the foolishness of many people about site security and speed.
 HTTPS / SSL server handshaking creates an initial stall in making Internet connections.
 There’s a slow delay before anything starts to render on your visitor’s browser screen.
 This delay is measured in Time-to-First-Byte information (aka TTFB).

-HTTPS is slower because it does double the work.
+[dropcap]H[/dropcap]TTPS is slower because it does double the work.
 A normal HTTP request does a “2-leg” delay for network connections.
 This a round-trip request and response.
 With HTTPS, you have 4-legs (2 round trips).
 It’s 100 milliseconds to travel between the client and the server.
-That means your first HTTPS request is at least 500 milliseconds.
-(That’s what were seeing happen.)
+That means your first HTTPS request is up to 500 milliseconds.

 HTTPS handshake overhead appears in Time-to-First-Byte information (TTFB).
 Common TTFB ranges from under 100 milliseconds (best-case) to over 1.5 seconds (worst case).
-But, of course, with HTTPS it’s 500 milliseconds worse.
+But, of course, with HTTPS it’s worse.

 Roundtrip, wireless 3G connections can be 500 milliseconds or more.
-The extra trips doubles delays to 1 second or more.
+The extra trips double delays to 1 second or more.
 This is a big, negative impact on mobile performance.
 Very bad news.